-- 1 tbsp each: dried parsley and basil
+- 1 tablespoon each: dried parsley and basil

-- 1 tsp each: thyme, oregano, paprika, garlic powder
+- 1 teaspoon each: thyme, oregano, paprika, garlic powder

 - 1 pinch salt and rosemary

-- In your largest soup pot, place 1 tbsp olive oil and leeks/onions.
+- In your largest soup pot, place 1 tablespoon olive oil and leeks/onions.
 Cook over medium heat until translucent.
 Add your garlic and cook for 30 seconds or until fragrant.

 - Next, add the carrots and parsnips, letting them soften for a few minutes.

 - Add the remaining ingredients, with no rhyme or reason.
 This soup is a one-pot and done type of meal that is going to slowly simmer for a good hour and it doesn’t matter what order you put your ingredients in the pot.